nusmodifications/nusmods/README.md

 $ bower install
 ```

-If you are working on `news.php`, add Facebook App credentials into the config file `/app/config.json`
+If you are working on `news.php`, make a copy of `/app/config/secrets.json.example` in the same directory and call it `secrets.json`.
+Add your Facebook App credentials into the file `secrets.json`.

 ## Building for Development